Landscape Capital Management L.L.C. Invests $2.09 Million in Alphabet Inc. (NASDAQ:GOOG)

 Insider Transactions at Alphabet

-In other news, Director Frances Arnold sold 250 shares of the company’s stock in a transaction that occurred on Monday, October 30th.
-The stock was sold at an average price of $124.36, for a total transaction of $31,090.00.
-Following the completion of the transaction, the director now directly owns 14,226 shares of the company’s stock, valued at approximately $1,769,145.36.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-In related news, Director John L. Hennessy sold 200 shares of the business’s stock in a transaction that occurred on Monday, September 11th.
-The stock was sold at an average price of $137.30, for a total transaction of $27,460.00.
-Following the completion of the sale, the director now directly owns 7,584 shares in the company, valued at $1,041,283.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Frances Arnold sold 250 shares of the company’s stock in a transaction on Monday, October 30th.
-The shares were sold at an average price of $124.36, for a total value of $31,090.00.
-Following the completion of the sale, the director now owns 14,226 shares of the company’s stock, valued at $1,769,145.36.
+In other news, CAO Amie Thuener O’toole sold 3,749 shares of the business’s stock in a transaction dated Tuesday, September 5th.
+The stock was sold at an average price of $136.28, for a total transaction of $510,913.72.
+Following the sale, the chief accounting officer now owns 25,568 shares in the company, valued at $3,484,407.04.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, Director Kavitark Ram Shriram sold 75,000 shares of Alphabet stock in a transaction dated Tuesday, November 7th.
+The stock was sold at an average price of $131.09, for a total transaction of $9,831,750.00.
+Following the completion of the sale, the director now owns 104,364 shares of the company’s stock, valued at $13,681,076.76.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Amie Thuener O’toole sold 3,749 shares of Alphabet stock in a transaction dated Tuesday, September 5th.
+The stock was sold at an average price of $136.28, for a total value of $510,913.72.
+Following the sale, the chief accounting officer now directly owns 25,568 shares of the company’s stock, valued at approximately $3,484,407.04.
 The disclosure for this sale can be found here.
-Insiders sold a total of 176,356 shares of company stock valued at $23,396,736 in the last three months.
-12.99% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders have sold 176,356 shares of company stock worth $23,396,736.
+Insiders own 12.99% of the company’s stock.

 Alphabet Inc offers various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, including ads, Android, Chrome, hardware, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.